-I was very fortunate to participate in a magic trip to Dubai and Central India, which consisted of an overnight in Dubai, followed by an intense discovery of Central India, starting with Mumbai, followed by the Pench National Park with most particularly the Baghvan lodge, and ending with Hyderabad to experience the new & buzzing Taj Falaknuma Palace property.
+I was very fortunate to participate in a magical India vacation to Dubai and Central India, which consisted of an overnight in Dubai, followed by an intense discovery of Central India, starting with Mumbai, followed by the Pench National Park with most particularly the Baghvan lodge, and ending with Hyderabad to experience the new & buzzing Taj Falaknuma Palace property.

 Immediately upon going through customs in Mumbai, the Feel for India stroked me right away.
 India is a country that imposed itself to its visitors immediately upon arrival.
 There are people everywhere!!
 There is not one acre of land free of humans from the airport gate to….
 The horizon!
 It’s hot, humid, colorful, flavorful, everything you’re hoping for.

 Then, poverty jumps at you and asks you to learn how to deal with it.

 The majority of the population works, lives, plays and loves in poverty.
 The wealthier minority either lives in the high-rise downtown buildings or outside of town, braving 2 to 4 hours of traffic each morning and night.
 Dust, dirt, people sleeping in the streets, wild cows, dogs, cats, and boars running around, more people eating, talking, dancing; these were the scenes I witnessed on my ride to the hotel around 10pm at night.
 Indians barely sleeps!
 They work through the hot hours of the day, and enjoy family, friends and neighbors all through the night.